canonical/vanilla-framework/docs/en/patterns/notification.md

 <hr>

 Notifications are used to display global information, our notification variants consist of default, caution, negative or positive.

 You can also include a close button using the `p-icon--close` pattern, although you will need to implement the click function yourself.

 ### Default

-The default variant should be used to display global information.
+The default variant should be used to display global messages.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/notifications/notifications/"
     class="js-example">